samsquire/assembly/README.md

 In an average aysnc code you have regions that can run and then there are pauses where other code runs.
 If you run the same async tasks multiple times then you might have uneven segments of computation that can be parallel.

-In languages such as Rust and Go the scheduler is a work stealing so that work can unevey accumulate on different threads.
+In languages such as Rust and Go the scheduler is a work stealing so that work can unevenly accumulate on different threads.
 This requires work to move work to another thread.

 The nature of the ideal scheduling depends on all the code that can run.

+# Text format

+a       b       c
+ coro-1 coro-4 coro-7
+ coro-2 coro-5 coro-8
+ coro-3 coro-6 coro-9

+Coroutine state announcement
+pattern matching parser
+regexp

+coro-1 doesnt call coro-2 directly but writes to memory interop between coroutines is by memory therefore

 # Coroutine states